 Bathing, laundry

-The dorms are equipped with tradition Japanese baths and western style showers for students to choose from.
+The dorms are equipped with traditional Japanese baths and western style showers for students to choose from.
 Additionally, there are laundry facilities available for the students to keep their clothes clean and dried.

 Bed-time